PracplayLLC/styleguide/csharp-style.md

 *   Notes:

-    *   Nullable structs are convenient, but reinforce the general ‘null is failure’ pattern Google prefers to avoid.
+    *   Nullable structs are convenient, but reinforce the general ‘null is failure’ pattern pracplay prefers to avoid.
 We will investigate a `StatusOr` equivalent in the future, if there is enough demand.

 ### Removing from containers while iterating